 Where to Focus on Landscape Shots

-As you are probably aware, the default spot for your camera’s focus is in the center of the viewfinder.
+Out of all the landscape photography tips that I can give you, the tips on how to focus are by far the most important.
+As you are probably aware, the default spot for your camera’s focus is on the center of the viewfinder.
 However, you are not going to want to focus on this spot for landscape shots as it will not give you the widest possible range of focus.
 For those who are unfamiliar with the range of focus, it is the distance before and beyond the focus spot in a photograph where the elements of the image are in focus.
 For instance, with a very shallow range of focus, only the element you are focusing on is in focus.
 This can be a very desirable effect when shooting portrait photography as the person you are photographing will be in focus while the rest of the image is blurred.
 However, this is less desirable in landscape photography where you are trying to showcase the entire landscape.

 Instead of focusing on the center of the image, with landscape photography it is recommended to focus one-third of the way into your image.
 If you were to divide the image up into thirds both horizontally and vertically, like I did with the image above, you will focus along the bottom third of the image towards the center.
 You will also want to decrease the aperture of your shot so that it increases your range of focus.
 The smaller the aperture, the greater the range of focus.
 For those unfamiliar with this concept, I have included a graphic below that will help illustrate what I am referring to.

 Find Great Light, Then Decide What to Shoot